MicrosoftDocs/azure-stack-docs/azure-stack/user/kubernetes-aks-engine-release-notes.md

 ### Estimated upgrade time

 The estimated upgrade time is 12 to 15 minutes per VM in the cluster.
-For example, a 20-node cluster may take about 5 hours to upgrade.<!--Replaced globally for clarity, style consistency.-->
+For example, a 20-node cluster may take about 5 hours to upgrade

 ## Instructions to use AKS engine 0.70.0 and above